ATLANTBH/testing-research/parallel_mobile_execution/README.md

 ## Description

-Bash script that is used for running parallel mobile tests (written in RSpec or TestNG) on real Android devices
+This POC shows ability to run mobile tests on multiple real Android devices in parallel.
+Main engine for this parallel execution is in bash script `runner.sh`.
+This bash script is used for running parallel mobile tests written in RSpec or TestNG in conjuction with Appium as mobile framework.
+This projects gives examples in both TestNG and RSpec on how to configure test scripts that could be executed in parallel

 Note: Support for iOS is not currently available